-Erythritol is now one of the most popular “natura,l” zero-calorie sweeteners available.
-But how healthy is erythritol really?
+Erythritol is now one of the most popular “natural” zero-calorie sweeteners available.
+What is erythritol exactly, and is it safe to consume on a regular basis?

-Because it’s seemingly less problematic than the controversial aspartame, it makes sense that more and more people now choose erythritol in hopes of decreasing the amount of added sugar and calories they consume.
+Because it’s seemingly less problematic than the controversial artificial sweetener called aspartame, it makes sense that more and more people are choosing erythritol in hopes of decreasing added sugar in their diets.

 You’ll commonly find it in products like low-sugar, sugar-free and even no-carb foods, and while it’s generally safe, there are some common erythritol side effects to consider as well.
 For example, when used in large amounts, erythritol consumption can potentially cause negative reactions like nausea and stomach upset.